At the Crescent Practice, the Clinical Psychologists offer the following Psychological Services:

 - Carer support/family sessions

-You might wish you consider an assessment for Psychological therapy if you or your child is experiencing (amongst other needs):
+You might wish to consider an assessment for Psychological therapy if you or your child is experiencing (amongst other needs):

 - Social anxiety